Wisdom Tooth Problems

 What are the symptoms?

-Most problems with wisdom teeth develop in people between the ages of 15 and 25.
-Few people older than 30 develop problems that require removal of their wisdom teeth.
+Most problems with wisdom teeth affect people between the ages of 15 and 25.
+People older than 30 usually don't have problems that require their wisdom teeth to be removed.

 How are problems with wisdom teeth diagnosed?